 There is no telling when your baby will sleep through the night.
 There is no telling when you will find yourself and learn who you are again.
 There is no telling if your child is a shitty one by nature or a sweet little bundle of joy (never heard of one but I’m just saying just in case you are the lucky one).
 You only have to know one thing: HANG IN THERE MAMA!
 It gets better.
 I cannot promise it will get easier because this is something I haven’t yet discovered yet but it definitely gets better.

 The firsts are best and they melt your heart.
 You forget for a second there about how frustrated you can become.
 The first time your baby will smile at you aware of what he/she is doing…. that is heaven.
 I cannot forget that moment.
 I will forever cherish it.
-The first time your baby start cooing feels like you conquered mount Everest.
-You’ll feel like your baby is taking to you and you are having a conversation finally and not a monologue.
+The first time your baby starts cooing feels like you conquered mount Everest.
+You’ll feel like your baby is talking to you and you are having a conversation finally and not a monologue.
 Baby’s first solid food, first giggle, the time he/she sat upright for a full second, that time when they start playing in the bath and get excited over a yellow piece of paper… these are the things you live for so HANG IN THERE MAMA.
 It gets better.

 Don’t get angry, don’t get upset over who fed the baby last or the fact that you haven’t slept in ages.
 Don’t get frustrated cause you lost so many friends or because you can’t go on a night out like you used to.

 This is motherhood.
 Chaos, vomit, poop, cries, more cries, never ending feedings, mum buns and unwashed hair, anxiety and stress over the smallest things.
 But IT GETS BETTER

 You’ll never be in control.
 When you think you got it, rest assured your child will go through some changes and it all goes out the window.
 You’ll pull your hair out and learn another “routine” until that one changes as well.